SeoBuAs/Patient-Kinematics-Analysis-System/README.md

 AI-powered system that analyzes human movement patterns from biomechanical data to assist in patient diagnosis.
 Uses state-of-the-art deep learning models (FT-Transformer, SAINT, TabNet, TabPFN) and traditional ML algorithms with SHAP/LIME explainability.

+## Data Availability
+The datasets analyzed during the current study are not publicly available due to copyright restrictions and privacy concerns.

 ## 🗂️ Project Structure

 ```